 Each year, Montessori School of Louisville’s staff, families, and friends gather together and use our collective influence to make a difference in the lives of children and impact our community.
-Last year’s Butterfly Benefit raised over $12,000 in one night, providing funding for our new Raptor security system and indoor movement room.
-This year, our goal is to raise funds for a new scholarship fund to provide more tuition assistance to those in need.
+In 2018 the Butterfly Benefit raised over $23,000 in one night, providing funding for upgrades to our outdoor play area.

-There are several ways you can help us make this a spectacular event.
+If you are new to MSL, there are several ways you can help us make this a spectacular annual event.

-- Join us for a relaxing evening of fun and entertainment as we support MSL’s mission to expand Montessori education in Louisville.
-Each family receives two complimentary tickets.
-Additional tickets are available at the cost of $75 per person, $150 per couple, $400 for a table of 6, and $500 for a table of 8.
+- Join us for an evening of fun and entertainment as we support MSL’s mission to expand Montessori education in Louisville.
 Because we are committed to sharing our vision and inviting new people to join our school, we encourage families to bring guests from outside of our school community.

-- Volunteer to help us solicit auction items, secure sponsors, plan the evening, and helping with onsite setup, welcome, registration, and logistics.
+- Volunteer to help us solicit auction items (when auctions are held), secure sponsors, plan the evening, and helping with onsite setup, welcome, registration, and logistics.
 It is a great way support MSL while being a part of a wonderful event.

 - Help secure a sponsor for our dinner.
-If your company or a local business you work with are interested in supporting Montessori education and benefiting from branding their organization as a supporter of MSL, please contact us.
+If your company or a local business you work with are interested in supporting Montessori education and benefiting from branding their organization as a supporter of MSL, please contact us: firstname.lastname@example.org .

 Sponsoring organizations will be prominently featured in promotional activities:

 - On our Butterfly Benefit Page- Your logo and link to your website will have year-long presence on our website

 - Acknowledgement on social media as supporter of MSL

 - Organization thanked on the night of the event and in our program